Psychology Degrees, Schools, and Careers in Rhode Island

 If students are looking for a fully online psychology degree in Rhode Island, their best bet is to consider of the many national online psychology education providers that work with Rhode Island students.
 Walden University, the University of the Rockies, and Grand Canyon University are a few of the online psychology schools in Rhode Island that offer doctoral degrees, and schools like the University of Liverpool, Post University, and the University of Phoenix offer online master’s and bachelor’s degrees in a handful of psychological subjects.
 There are a number of other online schools in Rhode Island, so if none of the above are what you are looking for, be sure to check out our full school listings page for a more expansive and in-depth look at online psychology schools in Rhode Island and programs in your area.

 Career Opportunities for Psychologists in Rhode Island

 For such a small state, one would think that the psychology industry in Rhode Island would be relatively small and unimpressive, but that person would be dead wrong.
-The U.S. Bureau of Labor Statistics reported as of May of 2014 that there were 640 professional psychologists employed across the state whose annual average salary was $94,590.
-In fact, if salary is an important factor in your decision, Rhode Island is a good place to be as it has the fifth-highest annual mean wage for clinical, school, and counseling psychologists in the country.
+The U.S. Bureau of Labor Statistics reported as of May of 2022 that there were almost 900 professional psychologists employed across the state whose annual average salary ranged between $84,210 and $117,760 depending on specialty.
+In fact, if salary is an important factor in your decision, Rhode Island is a good place to be as it has the seventh-highest annual mean wage for clinical, school, and counseling psychologists in the country.

 Psychologist Salary in Rhode Island